-God has a plan and a purpose for all of us.
+God has a plan and a purpose for all of us - we are so excited to see what He has planned for your future.
 The goal of this booklet is to provide helpful information to high school students and their parents as they make plans for the transition from high school to post-secondary education.
-We appreciate our colleagues for their contributions.